When Do You Need a CDL in Virginia: Educational Requirements

 • Class D vehicles used for private passengers with a dedicated driver.

 Class D drivers are the most restricted, as they cannot legally operate any other class of vehicle.
 Each license class includes the privileges of the previous one.
-That means Class A drivers are able to operate every type of commercial vehicle legally, excluding those that require special endorsements.
+That means Class A drivers can operate every type of commercial vehicle legally, excluding those that require special endorsements.

 CDL Training: Your Path to Long-Term Career Success

-Drivers are not required to complete a formal training program in order to receive their CDL.
+Drivers are not required to complete a formal training program to receive their Virginia CDL.
 However, there are many advantages to learning your trade at an accredited truck driving school.

 • You could have an easier time finding your first position.
 Truck driving schools often help students find positions that match their skills after graduation.
 Local companies are aware of these organizations and routinely scout these schools for new employees.
 It’s possible to have a job lined up before you even receive your diploma.